 The research works are carried out by a committee directed by the history professor Ramón Izquierdo Perrín.
-According to Perrín, the route would enter the province of Lugo through Montefurado and follow the course of the Sil river to Quiroga.
-Then it would continue to Puebla de Brollón, Monforte de Lemos, Belesar, Chantada, Lalín.
+According to Perrín, the route would enter the province of Lugo through Montefurado and would follow the course of the Sil river to Quiroga.
+Then it would follow San Clodio, Torbeo, La Cubela, Rozavales, Villamarín, Monforte de Lemos, Belesar, Chantada, Lalín.

 On April 28, 1999, an association was created with the municipalities through which the route passed: Quiroga, Ribas de Sil, Puebla del Brollón, Bóveda, Monforte de Lemos, Pantón, Saviñao, Chantada.
 The association is registered in the registry of promoting entities of the Caminos de Santiago with the number 102 and the name of "Asociación Camiños a Santiago pola Ribeira Sacra".
 Aida Menéndez is the president and continues to be so to this day.

-In 2004, the association was opened to private members and in 2020 it had more than 450 members.
+In 2004, the association was opened to private members and in 2020 it had about 400 members.

-Representatives of the Bierzo, Valdeorras and Deza regions are contacted to join forces in achieving the official declaration of the Camino de Invierno with the xacobea route.
+Representatives of the Bierzo, Valdeorras and Deza regions are contacted to join forces in achieving the official declaration of the Camino de Invierno com Ruta xacobea.

-For more information on the long road traveled to get the official declaration, see the association's WEB page whose URL is at the bottom of this page.
+For more information on the long road traveled to obtain the official declaration, see the website of the association whose URL is at the bottom of this page.

 The section between Ponferrada and Puente de Domingo Flórez is located in the Community of Castilla-León and, therefore, the Junta de Castilla-León is the administrative body that can regulate it.